gSchool/ada-developer-skills/00-welcome-to-ada/06-wk01-one-on-ones-hidden.md

 - Ask how the project is going
 - Ask how the classroom is going
 - Ask about any capstone ideas (encourage students to think about capstone ideas so they aren't without ideas at the beginning of capstone, but to not worry about capstone logistics yet)
+   - Students may start thinking about capstone early in the cohort, but instructors do not need to bring this up until capstones are formally introduced.
 - Ask how study skills are:
   - Do they need to up their vocabulary?
   - Do they need to practice their fundamental concepts?